Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Chippewas have been underdogs by 7.5 points or more three times this season and have covered the spread twice.

-- Central Michigan's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Central Michigan's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

-- This year the Chippewas average 14 more points per game (33) than the Broncos allow (19).
+- This season the Chippewas average 14 more points per game (33) than the Broncos allow (19).

-- Central Michigan is 7-4 against the spread and 8-3 overall when the team notches more than 19 points.
+- Central Michigan is 7-4 against the spread and 8-3 overall in games when it records more than 19 points.

-- When Central Michigan totals over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.
+- When Central Michigan amasses over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.

-- This year the Chippewas have 11 turnovers, 12 fewer than the Broncos have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.